Tanuj-code/Student-Management-Application/README.md

 # Student-Management-Application
-Install the apk ("appdebug.apk") and ease your work.
+Install the apk ("app-debug.apk") and ease your work.